cakephp/docs/fr/controllers/middleware.rst

     {
         public function middleware($middleware)
         {
-            // Push your simple middleware onto the stack
+            // Add your simple middleware onto the queue
-            $middleware->push(new SimpleMiddleware());
+            $middleware->add(new SimpleMiddleware());

-            // Push some more middleware onto the stack
+            // Add some more middleware onto the queue

             return $middleware;
         }